jefersonBorges/fem-age_calculator_app/README.md

 # Frontend Mentor - Age calculator app solution

 This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
+This web application allows users to input their birthdate and calculates their age in years, months, and days.
+The application features a user-friendly interface, responsive design, and error handling for input validation.
+I also implemented object-oriented programming and event handling concepts to enhance the functionality.

 Copy